timm/ezr/etc/header.md

 - Everyone  could have more fun if we avoided the same dozen or so traps.

-So I decided to write down that theory and those tricks and    traps.
+So I decided to write down that theory and those tricks and    traps (see below).
 I took some XAI code (explainable AI) I'd written for semi-supervised multiple-objective optimization.
 Then I wrote notes on any part of the code where  I had spent time helping helping people with  those tricks, theory and traps.

+Also, this is  "simplicity-first approach.
+The SE and AI literature is full of bold experiments that try a range of new ideas.
+But some new ideas are better than others.
+With time, a little patience, and lots of implementation experience, we can find the least number of best ideas, that are simplest to implement.
+These are shown below.

 Those notes  divided into five groups of things about AI and SE that you might want to learn: